brothman01/ChatPress/Readme.md

 ## Shortcode:
 `[chatpress_channel id="xx"]`
 where `xx` is the id of the channel post
+-- OR --
+just look at the list view of every chatpress channel on the dashboard and copy what is in the 'Shortcode' column.
 ## Changelog:
 **1.8.0**
 - Submitted plugin to WordPress plugin repository.